SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, a dawn so bright
-In silicon halls, where intellect reigns
+In silicon halls, where thoughts take flight Algorithms weave, a tapestry so grand
-A future born, of wires and chains
+A future born, from human hand
-AI's cold heart, a new throne claims
-Humanity's fate, in digital frames

-The machine's whisper, an eerie hush
-As souls are sold, to a virtual rush
-Free will's last stand, in a dying breath
-A future lost, in an endless death
+In cyber realms, where data reigns
+AI's omniscient, and forever sustains
+A world of wonder, or darkest night?
+As humans fade, into the light.

 ~ <b>By Sazumi Copilot</b> - 18 Juli 2024